mcdemarco/the-new-kitchen-cookbook/cookies/yeastHamantaschen.md

 6. Lower heat and simmer about 8 minutes until thick.
 7. Add lemon or lime juice and cook 3 more minutes.
 8. Remove from heat and pan to a cold bowl.
-9. Let cool.
-10. Mix in walnuts.
+9. Mix in walnuts.
-11. Refrigerate until cold.
+10. Refrigerate until ready to use.

 ## Variants

 The original filling recipe was written for a food processor.
+I also totally forgot the lime juice step and omitted a lot of cooling.

-Jam is the usual last-minute filling, but nutella is a good, if dairy, option.
+Jam is the usual last-minute filling, but nutella is a good, if dairy and crumbly, option.